JFLarvoire/today/README.md

 2023-11-21: Use the make system from [NMaker](https://github.com/JFLarvoire/NMaker) as a subproject, instead of the version of the same copied in 2019 from [SysToolsLib](https://github.com/JFLarvoire/SysToolsLib).

+2023-03-25: Fixed WhereAmI.bat, as the XML API it used is not supported by the FreeGeoIP server anymore.

 License
 -------